-ON THIS PAGE: You will find out more about what factors increase the chance of this type of cancer.
-In addition, this page includes information on how to prevent or reduce your risk of getting anal cancer.
+ON THIS PAGE: You will find out more about the factors that increase the chance of developing this type of cancer.
+In addition, this page includes information on how to reduce your risk of getting anal cancer.
 To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.

 A risk factor is anything that increases a person’s chance of developing cancer.
 Although risk factors often influence the development of cancer, most do not directly cause cancer.
 Some people with several risk factors never develop cancer, while others with no known risk factors do.
 However, knowing your risk factors and talking about them with your doctor may help you make more informed lifestyle and health care choices.

 The following factors may raise a person’s risk of developing anal cancer: